-Each institution of secondary education and each public and private institution of post secondary education shall issue to every scholar group, scholar team or scholar organization which is part of such institution or is recognized by the institution or permitted by the institution to use its name or facilities or is known by the institution to exist as an unaffiliated scholar group, scholar team or scholar organization, a copy of this section and sections seventeen and eighteen; provided, however, that an institution's compliance with this section's requirements to unaffiliated scholar groups, teams or organizations shall not constitute evidence of the institution's recognition or endorsement of said unaffiliated scholar groups, teams or organizations.
+Each institution of secondary education and each public and private institution of post-secondary education shall issue to every scholar group, scholar team or scholar organization which is part of such institution or is recognized by the institution or permitted by the institution to use its name or facilities or is known by the institution to exist as an unaffiliated scholar group, scholar team or scholar organization, a copy of this section and sections seventeen and eighteen; provided, however, that an institution's compliance with this section's requirements to unaffiliated scholar groups, teams or organizations shall not constitute evidence of the institution's recognition or endorsement of said unaffiliated scholar groups, teams or organizations.

 Each such group, team or organization shall distribute a copy of this section and sections seventeen and eighteen to each of its members, plebes, pledges, or applicants for membership.
-It shall be the duty of each such group, team or organization, acting through its designated officer, to deliver annually, to the institution an attested acknowledgement stating that such group, team or organization has received a copy of this section and said sections seventeen and eighteen, that each of its members, plebes, pledges, or applicants has received a copy of sections seventeen and eighteen and eighteen.
+It shall be the duty of each such group, team or organization, acting through its designated officer, to deliver annually, to the institution an attested acknowledgement stating that such group, team or organization has received a copy of this section and said sections seventeen and eighteen, that each of its members, plebes, pledges, or applicants has received a copy of sections seventeen and eighteen, and that such group, team or organization understands and agrees to comply with the provisions of this section and sections seventeen and eighteen.